soundpress/RulesOfNYC/docs/c01/index.rst

    (4) Burners and all accessories, including tanks and piping shall be maintained oil tight and kept clear at all times.

    (5) The floor beneath boiler or furnace and within two (2) feet in all directions, shall be protected by fireproof construction or a protection consisting of a 1/8 inch steel plate covered with 1/2 inch sheet asbestos and 4 inches of terra cotta.
-Suspended furnaces shall comply with the requirements of § 16-01(n)(2).
+Suspended furnaces shall comply with the requirements of 2 RCNY § 16-01(n)(2).

    (6) Oil burning devices designed for installation with storage of not more than six (6) gallons shall be set level and firmly anchored.
 The floor beneath stoves or any such heating devices shall be protected by a shield of 1/2"asbestos or equivalent extending at least twelve inches (12") beyond the projected area of such device where required within the specific approval of each burner.
 Approved safety cans only shall be used for the storage and filling of oil containers.
 The fuel oil used for these burners shall be range oil or No. 1 or No. 2 fuel oil.
 The manufacturer or installer of these burners shall within 48 hours after each installation notify the Fire Department in writing of the name of the person to whom this burner is sold and the address of the premises where installed.